skytable/docs/docs/actions/DEL.md

 :::

-Delete 'n' keys from the current table
+Delete 'n' keys from the current table.
+This will return the number of keys that were deleted as an unsigned integer